 For Bear Spray to be Effective, You Must be Prepared

 - Every person in your party should carry his or her own canister.
 Surprise encounters are just that, and the person with the spray may or may not be the first on the scene.

 - Bear spray is a powerful weapon; treat it like a firearm.
 Handle it carefully and point it away from humans.

 - Accidental discharge of bear spray can ruin gear and vehicles.
-Store carefully, away from heat (120°F) and cold (-70°F).
+Store below 120 degrees and above 32 degrees Fahrenheit.
 Never leave a canister of bear spray in a hot vehicle!

 - When flying, keep in mind that airline regulations do not allow transportation of bear spray—even in checked baggage—in the amounts that canisters typically contain.
 Plan to purchase bear spray at your destination.
 Alternatively, some online retailers may be able to ship to your destination.

 - If you have a partly-used canister of bear spray, or if the canister is beyond its expiration date, use it for training or dispose of it, and purchase a fresh can.
 Depending on local landfill regulations, a completely emptied bear spray canister may be discarded as trash, or it may need to be treated as hazardous waste.
 Check with your local waste authority.
 Some parks and wildlife management agencies have canister recycling programs.